Vitor Bueno: Dynamo Kyiv (loan)

 On 2 August 2018, Bueno signed a two-year loan deal with Ukrainian club Dynamo Kyiv, with Derlis González moving in the opposite direction.
 He only played a total of 80 minutes during his stay, appearing in three matches as a substitute.

 São Paulo

 On 3 April 2019, Bueno agreed to a loan deal with São Paulo, signing until December 2020.
 On 11 December, after being the club's top goalscorer in the top tier with six goals, he signed a permanent four-year contract with Tricolor.

+Cerezo Osaka

+In January 2024, it was announced that Bueno would be signing for J1 League club Cerezo Osaka for the 2024 season.